panzerdp/dmitripavlutin.com/content/posts/008-hoisting/index.md

 ### Hoisting and function declaration

-Hoisting in a function declaration allows to use the function anywhere in the enclosing scope, even before the declaration.
+Hoisting in a function declaration allows using of the function anywhere in the enclosing scope, even before the declaration.
 In other words, the function can be called from any place of the current or inner scopes.

-The following code from the start invokes a function, and after defines it:
+The following code from the start invokes a function, but defines it afterward:

 ```javascript
 // Call the hoisted function